Jannael/DevSync/src/docs/model/user/doc.md

 ## Update
 to update a group the user is in
+> [!TIP]
-- if the group you are trying to update it is still an invitation it will update it as well
+> if the group you are trying to update it is still an invitation it will update it as well
 ### Parameters
 - userAccount string
 - groupId ObjectId